“I don’t DO fear”

 There are also a couple of bumps in the road when it comes to the status of Arkillo.
 The last time we saw him he was serving as the Yellow Lantern of Earth alongside Saint Walker, whether he’s just visiting Warworld for a meeting or not is unclear, although I can’t imagine he’s still patrolling Sector 2814 with the Red Lanterns building a Hell Tower on Earth over the Green Lanterns series.
 There’s also that issue with his left hand being a construct that is overlooked here.
 That Hal Jordan has a new ring design is missed as well, but I’ll chalk that up to the production timeline and what was stated as a late decision not being able to be accommodated for by Sandoval.

-Hal Jordan and the Green Lantern Corps #1 is typical for a first issue in terms of setting the tone and direction for the series' first arc.
+Hal Jordan and the Green Lantern Corps #1 is typical for a first issue in terms of setting the tone and direction for the series’ first arc.
 With a nice blend of character moments, action and atmosphere Robert Venditti has set the stage for an epic struggle on a grand cosmic scale.
-With arguably one of the best art teams DC comics has on board this series there's a lot to be excited for.
-Four out of five lanterns.
+With arguably one of the best art teams DC comics has on board this series there’s a lot to be excited for.
+Eight out of ten lanterns.